manojbaishya/manojbaishya.github.io/content/posts/medianoftwosortedarrays.md

 ## Introduction

-Recently, I came across a very interesting problem in an online forum that deals with objects having a natural order (think `comparable` types in Go or C#'s `IComparable<T>`, etc)
+Recently, I came across a very interesting problem in an online forum that deals with streams of objects having a natural order (think `comparable` types in Go or C#'s `IComparable<T>`, etc)

 I had the opportunity to brainstorm a solution and am enthusiastic to share it with the community.